 The following table provides the undiscounted estimated future development costs deducted in the estimation of future net revenue.
+Numbers may not add due to rounding.

-Development Cost Forecast (MM\$) 2020 2021 2022 2023 2024 Remaining Total Total Proved Undiscounted 506 961 577 629 417 76 3,165 Total Proved & Probable Undiscounted 506 972 645 720 679 1,972 5,494
+Development Cost Forecast (MM\$) 2021 2022 2023 2024 2025 Remaining Total Total Proved Undiscounted 255 459 517 530 305 137 2,204 Total Proved & Probable Undiscounted 257 478 586 599 485 1,894 4,298

-Paramount expects that future development costs will primarily be funded from cash from operating activities and borrowings under the Credit Facility, as such may be extended or amended from time to time.
-Depending on prevailing capital requirements and market conditions, Paramount may fund portions of the future development costs from the sale of non-core assets and capital market transactions.
-Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in the Company's audited consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2019, which can be found under the Company's profile on the SEDAR website at www.sedar.com.
-Based on the commodity prices assumed in the McDaniel Report and current interest rates, Paramount does not expect that the costs of partially funding future development costs through borrowings under the Credit Facility will make the development of any of its material properties uneconomic.
+Paramount expects that future development costs will primarily be funded from cash from operating activities.
+Depending on prevailing capital requirements and market conditions, Paramount may fund portions of the future development costs from the proceeds of the sale of non-core assets, from the proceeds of capital market transactions or from borrowings under the Credit Facility.
+Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in the Company's audited consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2020, which can be found under the Company's profile on the SEDAR website at www.sedar.com.